PhanFiction/AniToon/README.md

 - [ ] Update homepage layout
 - [ ] Add custom profile picture

+## Technology Used

+- Ruby on Rails
+- PostgreSQL
+- React.js
+- TailwindCSS

 This README would normally document whatever steps are necessary to get the application up and running.